Chapter 8: The Trinity of Protocols

 Summary

-This chapter explored the Trinity of Protocols in microservices architecture, providing comprehensive insights into REST, gRPC, and GraphQL selection based on the Khan Index, performance benchmarking, and advanced networking trends.
+This chapter explored the Trinity of Protocols in microservices architecture, providing comprehensive insights into REST, gRPC, and GraphQL selection based on the RVx Index, performance benchmarking, and advanced networking trends.
 We also covered the emerging critical infrastructure of vector databases for semantic search, RAG architectures, and AI-native microservices.

 What’s Next?